-Eight years on, Macdonald insists that little has changed.
-She looks sleeker and dresses smarter, she has bought her own home and the band with which she toured non-stop until the end of 2012 feels like a second family.
+Nine years on, Macdonald insists that little has changed.
+She looks sleeker and dresses smarter, she has bought her own home and the band with which she toured non-stop until the end of 2013 feels like a second family.
 But when it comes to her job as a songwriter, Macdonald remains a simple storyteller, albeit one with an ear for a magnificent melody and a striking way with words.

 “It’s very rare that I write about myself,” she laughs.
 “But that song is me pondering what I’m doing with my life.
 My sister’s a doctor, she helps people every day.
 Do I help people?
 I thought about it and realised that making music is a contribution.
 I get so many letters from fans saying they feel better when they listen to my songs.
 So I’m not as bad as I thought!”

 The other was the sprightly, strings-soaked Human Spirit, which Macdonald wrote about the Chilean miners’ nail-biting rescue.